Richard Weller: Works

-Research and Publications
+Research and publications

 Weller gave the Frederick Law Olmsted Memorial Lecture at the Harvard Graduate School of Design in 2011, and many invited lectures and addresses including at Milano Architecture Week (Milan, 2019), the first World Forum on Urban Forests (Mantova, 2018), and to the UN Secretariat of the Convention on Biological Diversity (Montreal, 2017).
-He is a regular commentator on planning and design issues.
-He is author of eight books and over 100 single-authored papers.
+He was a regular commentator on planning and design issues.
+He is author of numerous books and over 100 single-authored papers.
 His publications include: